James Arthur Ray: Early safety concerns

-Concerns have been raised since 2000 regarding the safety and soundness of his methods.
+Concerns were raised starting in 2000 regarding the safety and soundness of his methods.

-Former attendees of Ray's seminars have reported unsafe practices and lack of properly trained medical staff in 2005.
+Former attendees of Ray's seminars reported unsafe practices and lack of properly trained medical staff in 2005.
 A New Jersey woman shattered her hand after she was pressured by Ray to participate in a quasi-martial arts board-breaking exercise.
 After several unsuccessful untrained attempts, the woman sustained multiple fractures during the seminar that was held at Walt Disney World.